Arabasta/yumeko/README.md

 ## About

-Single REST API coin change app.
-Originally for an internship take home assignment, I expanded on this project by adding a bunch of new stuff.
+App with 1 GET endpoint.
+Originally a take home assignment for an internship, expanding on this just for fun.

 ## Tech Stack

 - React (not updated)
 - Spring Boot
+  - actuator, aop, cache
 - Docker
 - Redis
 - Prometheus / Grafana
-- AWS
+- AWS (not updated)
-- Github Actions
+- Github Actions (not updated)

 ---